 I make a lot of scones because I really love them with my morning coffee.
-These blackberry and sour cream scones are one of my favorite weekend breakfasts to whip up early in the morning when everyone is still sleeping.
+These blackberry and sour cream scones are one of my favorite weekend breakfasts to whip up.
+I start early in the morning when everyone is still sleeping and by the time everyone wakes up, warm scones are fresh from the oven.

 Ingredients you will need